Siwartaktak/SiwarTaktak/README.md

 - 🌱 Deepening my knowledge in **Deep Learning** and **Neural Networks**
 - 👯 Open to collaborate on **AI/ML projects** and **Data Analysis**
 - 💬 Ask me about **Machine Learning, Data Science, Python**
-- ⚡ Fun fact: I believe data tells stories that can change the world!

 ## 📫 Let's Connect!